prometheusresearch/baseline-codebase/src/rex.widget/doc/guide/state.rst

 State cells is a simple state tracking mechanism provided by Rex Widget.

-It allows one to bind parts of the state browser's querystring so that changes in the state can influence the browser's location and history, and vice-versa.
+It allows one to bind parts of the state to the browser's querystring so that changes in the state can influence the browser's location and history, and vice-versa.